robshlee/jekyll-now/README.md

 This is the repository for my Jekyll blog.

-The template used was called Indigo and can be found here, https://github.com/sergiokopplin/indigo.
+The template used is Indigo and can be found here, https://github.com/sergiokopplin/indigo.